 “Around the time of Christmas, Hanukkah, and Kwanzaa, Pastafarians celebrate a vaguely defined holiday named “Holiday.””

-This is my Holiday post—and that’s the Pastafarian “Holiday” I’m talking about.
-‘Pastafarians’ are followers of the Church of the Flying Spaghetti Monster (or FSM), the spoof religion invented by American physics graduate student Bobby Henderson.
-Henderson launched his own ‘church’ as a challenge to the Kansas School Board’s attempt to teach creationism in schools.
-He was having a laugh, but it’s also a dead serious attack on Intelligent Design, a sort of Creationism Lite that makes pseudoscientific claims in support of the Christian creation myth.
+This is my Holiday post—and I’m referring to the Pastafarian “Holiday.”
+‘Pastafarians’ for those who don’t know the term are followers of the Church of the Flying Spaghetti Monster (or FSM), the spoof religion invented by American physics graduate student Bobby Henderson who launched his own ‘church’ as a challenge to the Kansas School Board’s attempt to teach creationism in schools.
+Henderson was having a laugh, but his satirical religion is also a dead serious attack on Intelligent Design, a sort of Creationism Lite that makes pseudoscientific claims in support of the Christian creation myth.
 His entertaining original letter to the school board includes a mock scientific inverse correlation between pirates and global warming (pirates in fact play an important role in the religion).
 More on this below.